 Traditional 360° photography requires expensive equipment, careful setup, and significant post-processing.
 A single panorama can take 30 minutes to shoot and hours to stitch.
 For a small business owner, that's not practical.

-We designed Teleport Spaces to eliminate every friction point.
+We designed Teleport to eliminate every friction point.
 The entire capture workflow runs on a standard iPhone — no accessories, no manual alignment, no desktop editing.

 The capture flow uses ARKit to track your position and orientation in real time.
 As you rotate in place, the app presents 34 target positions arranged in a sphere around you.
 At each position, you pause briefly while the app captures a high-resolution frame.